 The student Counsellors of the faculty provide confidential and non-judgmental service to advise students to resolve their social, academic, personal, or emotional concerns.
 Even though the student counsellors of FAS are not providing professional counselling services as registered counsellors we have trained Advisers/Counsellors (both male and female) appointed to provide the students with appropriate services depending on their needs.
 They are available at the faculty during the working days and can be contacted over the phone at any time, whenever their services are required.

-Senior Student Counsellor Dr. Manoj Fernando manojf2000@gmail.com
+Senior Student Counsellor

+Dr. Kanishka Ukuwela kanishka@as.rjt.ac.lk kanishkauku@gmail.com

 Student Counsellors